wepay/kafka-connect-bigquery/README.md

 ### Cherry-picking Schema Registry patches

+**NOTE: You can skip this step if you don't plan on using multiple topics with different names but identical schemas, or the Avro bytes type**

 The connector depends on some commits in Confluent's [schema-registry](https://github.com/confluentinc/schema-registry) that have not yet been included in a released version.
 As a result, there is some external work involved in building the connector.